 Two years later 49 bells arrived and were installed in a temporary tower in West Potomac Park, where they were formally accepted by the United States.
 A permanent tower was built near the United States Marine Corps War Memorial, the bells were installed, and an official dedication was held on May 5, 1960—the 15th anniversary of the liberation of the Netherlands from the Nazis.

 Design and Construction

 The 50 bells of the carillon were cast using a bronze alloy of approximately four-fifths copper and one-fifth tin.
 The total weight of the bells is approximately 30 tons (61,403 pounds).
 The largest bell or "bourdon" is 6 feet, 9 inches in diameter and weighs 12,654 pounds.
 The smallest bell or "treble" is 8 inches in diameter and weighs 35 pounds.
 Each bell includes an emblem signifying a group within Dutch society.
 The smallest bells represent the youth of the Netherlands.
-The verses cast on the bells were composed by the Dutch poet, Ben van Eysselsteijn.
+Inscriptions cast on the bells were composed by the Dutch poet, Ben van Eysselsteijn.

 The tower housing the carillon was designed by Joost W. C. Boks, a leading Dutch architect.
 It is an open steel structure reinforced by steel plates.
 The tower is approximately 127 feet high, 25 feet deep, and 36 feet wide.
 It stands on a quartzite plaza 93 feet square and is enclosed by a low, lava stone wall.
 Two bronze lions, designed by Dutch sculptor Paul Koning, guard the plaza steps.
 A rectangular staircase leads to an observatory platform from which a small circular staircase winds up to the glass-enclosed playing cabin 83 feet above the ground.
 Planted on the surrounding grounds are thousands of flowers, including tulip bulbs in the springtime.